alexsaunderswps/User-Guides/finished/English/markdown_files/third_party_managed_vr_headset_setup_guide.md

 ⚠️ **Avatar Creation**: Meta may require the creation of a virtual avatar.
 This avatar is visible in some locations throughout the VR "metaverse" depending on privacy settings.

 ⚠️ **Application Installation**: While a headset is configuring it may take some time for all applications to be installed.
 Depending on internet connection speeds and device settings, application installation may occur after normal business hours.
-If there is continued issues with the installation of **WildXR** or **WildXRAutoPing** please contact WPS staff.
+If there are continued issues with the installation of **WildXR** or **WildXRAutoPing** please contact WPS staff.

 ⚠️ **WildXR Content**: Most WildXR content is managed through the WildXR.org website.
 If you have not received training on the WildXR.org website please contact WPS staff for assistance provisioning your headset.
 In most cases provisioning new headsets will require the download of video files for the best playback experience.